Bianchi cosmologies in a Thurston-based theory of gravity: Some properties of locally homogeneous quantities

 This shows that for $A_1 = 2 A_2$, a maximal $\SLRRs$-metric has~$6$ linearly independent Ricci collineations.
 If $A_1 \not= 2 A_2$, then $\sTRic[\T h]$ is not an Einstein metric and the maximum number of Ricci collineations of $\T h$ is $4$.
 This is because, on a $3$-manifold, the isometry group of a metric cannot be 5-dimensional (cf., e.g., \cite[Section~1.2]{1997_Wainwright_et_al_BOOK}).

 Finally, a direct computation of $\Lie{\e_i} \sTRic$ for all left-invariant vector basis (given in \Cref{tab_Bianchi_vectors}), shows that all $\e_i$ are collineations of $\sTRic$, and therefore $\sTRic$ is right-invariant, implying $\Sym(\tilde\Sigma, \sTRic)_0 = \SLRR \times \SLRR$ (where the subscript ${}_0$ means the connected component of the identity).
-Interestingly, this implies that $\sTRic$ is the Killing form of $\SLRR$ (e.g. \cite{2015_Olea}). \end{proof}
+Interestingly, this implies that $\sTRic$ is the (opposite of the) Killing form of $\SLRR$ (e.g. \cite{2015_Olea}). \end{proof}